This article answers the most frequently asked questions we get about email hosting. As always, please contact us if you have any questions.

 On macOS, TLS 1.2 has been supported since version 10.9 (“Mavericks”).
 However, if you are using Mac Mail then you need to use at least version 10.12 (“Siera”).
 Thunderbird will work on 10.9.
 It is worth noting that Apple supports the last three OS X versions.
 In other words, all maintained versions of OS X have support for current TLS standards.

 Any current Linux, Chrome OS or BSD operating system has support for TLS 1.2, as have email applications available in the repositories for these platforms.

-Android has support for TLS 1.2 since version 4.0 (“Ice Cream Sandwich”).
+Android has had support for TLS 1.2 since version 4.0 (“Ice Cream Sandwich”).
 As this version was released in 2011 you shouldn’t run into TLS issues on Android.

 iOS 10 and later versions all have good support for TLS 1.2.
-This means that all maintained versions of the operating system will work without problems.
+This means that all maintained versions of the operating system work without problems.

 To self-host your emails you need two things: a hosting package and a domain name.
 If you already got a domain name then you can use that domain for the hosting package.
 You don’t have to transfer your domain to us, but you are of course very welcome to do so.

 If you don’t have a domain name yet then you can register a domain name during the checkout process.